 According to Hulme and Mosley (1996), the proposition that capital investment and other financial services constitute key determinants of economic growth and income improvement continues to drive most development efforts including microfinance.
 Hulme and Mosley (1996) cite a large number of research results that indicate a strong and positive correlation between growth and the share of investments in GDP.
 It is precisely this idea that drives microfinance.
 It is assumed that like the positive relationship between financial investment and economic growth, financial investment in the poor through microfinance services will lead to increased incomes of the poor and ultimately result in poverty reduction (Hulme, 1997).
 El-Solh (1999) argues that microfinance cannot by itself generate income but should be perceived as an important input in the process of developing micro-enterprises.
-Microfinance institutions are perceived as important because they fund micro- and small-scale enterprises which are integral to the private sector which in turn are perceived as an engine of growth for the economies of developing countries that have moved from state-directed to market-oriented economies.
-In addition to the discussed theories underlying microfinance, another spinoff theory is that of empowerment: the poor become empowered when they participate in microfinance activities (Hashemi, Schuler and Riley 1996; Chester and Kuhn, 2002).
+In addition to the discussed theories underlying microfinance, another spinoff theory is that of empowerment: the poor become empowered when they participate in microfinance activities (Hashemi, Schuler and Riley (1996); Chester and Kuhn, (2002).
 By self-selecting themselves into groups and self-managing their groups, and gaining control over the means of making a living, poor people become empowered and independent.
 Empowerment has been particularly relevant for women who are perceived as being marginalised in most developing countries.